0xthem7/Quotes/Quotes.md

 -  “The way to get started is to quit talking and begin doing” ― Walt Disney
 -  “Of all things, I liked books best.” ― Nikola Tesla
 -  “The present is theirs; the future, for which I really worked, is mine.” ― Nikola Tesla
-- “Fortune favors the bold.” – Virgil
+- “Fortune favors the bold” – Virgil
 - "That which does not kill us makes us stronger." -Friedrich Nietzsche
 - "When the going gets tough, the tough get going" -Joe Kennedy
 - "You must be the change you wish to see in the world." -Mahatma Gandhi